Closed Game: 1.d4 d5 2.Nf3...... 3.Bg5

 History and Notable Players

 It arises from the Closed Game: 1.d4 d5 2.Nf3.
-Among the most prolific practitioners on the White side are Horst Neumann (23 games), Jesus Menendez Villar (20 games), Vladimir Chubar (20 games).
-On the Black side, notable exponents include Laszlo Gonda (6 games), Milan Kolesar (6 games), Bengt Wikman (5 games).
+Among the most prolific White practitioners are Horst Neumann (23 games), Jesus Menendez Villar (20 games), Vladimir Chubar (20 games).
+Black-side regulars include Laszlo Gonda (6 games), Milan Kolesar (6 games), Bengt Wikman (5 games).

 Practice on Chessiverse